vegahar/TMM4230/README.md

 Client:
 Should be a graphical user interface to ask the server about its list of people.
-How this looks is up to you, but the functionality to get all people, and search for names and age must
+How this looks is up to you, but the functionality to get all people, and search for names and age must be included.
+The client should be made either as a Windows Forms application or a Silverlight